 FMA Director of Investment Management, Paul Gregory, recently told providers of these types of funds that they need to back these claims up with hard evidence – asking fund managers to truly consider the ethical thinking behind their funds, and whether they can prove it.

-The ESG fund managers we invest with
+The sustainable fund managers we invest with